-- See Current Canine Guidelines for treatment guidelines (last updated 2012).
-Table 1 summarizes their recommendations (about two-thirds of the way down the page).
+- See Current Canine Guidelines for treatment guidelines (last updated 2014).
+Table 2 on page 16 summarizes their treatment recommendations.

 - See Consensus Treatment Recommendations on pages 3 and 4 of Heartworm Roundtable: Reports of Lack of Efficacy of Macrocyclic Lactones for a concise summary (note that "macrocyclic lactones" refers to heartworm preventive medications; Heartgard is recommended because of its stronger effect against adult heartworms).

 Heartworm The information here is slightly outdated, but it gives a very good overview of heartworm infection, prevention and testing, with some info on treatment.